 2.1.1.
-Properties of the Model 2 he generic frame model used in this study is proposed by Faisal et al. [12].
-It focus on the regular geometric system and ho 2 ontal dimension of the system in any story is <130% of an adjacent story or no setback.
-Considered fundamental 2 riods of the 3D generic MDOF model are $T_1 = 0.45$, 0.75, 1.26, and 1.71 seconds.
-The elevation and plan of 3D generic MDOF structure is as shown in Fig 2 1.
+Properties of the Model.
+The generic frame model used in this study is proposed by Faisal et al. [12].
+It focuses on the regular geometric system and horizontal dimension of the system in any story is <130% of an adjacent story or no setback.
+Considered fundamental periods of the 3D generic MDOF model are $T_1 = 0.45$ , 0.75, 1.26, and 1.71 seconds.
+The elevation and plan of 3D generic MDOF structure is as shown in Figure 1.
 The model is assumed to be built in Zone III in Greece with spectra design (Figure 2).
-Columns and beams 2 each story have the same stiffness in order to reduce the uncertainty 2n modelling.
-The plan shape of floor and roof is squared plan size, $H_i \times H_i$.
-By assuming ratio of the span to story height is equal to 2.0 for all stories of the generic model hence parameter H_i is equal to the twice of column height.
+Columns and beams at each story have the same stiffness in order to reduce the uncertainty in modelling.
+The plan shape of floor and roof is squared plan size, $H_i \times H_i$ .
+By assuming ratio of the span to story height is equal to 2.0 for all stories of the generic model hence parameter $H_i$ is equal to the twice of column height.